RomaP28/devConnector/readme.md

 # devConnector App

+This is a MERN stack application from the "MERN Stack Front To Back" course on Udemy.
+It is a small social network app that includes authentication, profiles and forum posts.
-Built using modern technologies: node.js, express, mongoDB, mongoose, React, Redux
+Built using modern technologies: MongoDB, Express, React, Node.js, Redux.

+To run project:

+# Install server dependencies
+`npm install`

+# Install client dependencies
+`cd client`
+`npm install`

+# Run both Express & React from root
+`cd..`
-Run `npm run dev` to run local server and client side
+`npm run dev`